Cerebellum-Network/docs.cere.network/ddc/protocols/ddc-url.md

 ### `buc/` - Identifying buckets by ID

-A bucket can be identified by its ID:
+A Bucket can be identified by its ID:

     buc/BUCKET_ID/

-BUCKET_ID is a numerical, unique, and immutable identifier to a bucket.
+BUCKET_ID is a numerical, unique, and immutable identifier to a Bucket.
-A `buc/…/` query can be resolved in the DDC bucket system to identify the current set of storage nodes responsible for this bucket.
+A `buc/…/` query can be resolved in the DDC Bucket system to identify the current set of storage nodes responsible for this Bucket.

 ### `org/` - Identifying buckets by name

-A bucket can also be identified by a name:
+A Bucket can also be identified by a name:

     org/ORGANIZATION_NAME/buc/BUCKET_NAME/

-BUCKET_NAME is a mutable alias to a bucket.
+BUCKET_NAME is a mutable alias to a Bucket.
 Bucket names exist within an *organization*, and can be freely chosen by owners of the organization.
 The organization itself has a name (ORGANIZATION_NAME), which is unique within the DDC network, and which must be claimed and controlled by user accounts on the Cere blockchain.
-A `org/…/buc/…/` query can be resolved to find the ID of a bucket.
+A `org/…/buc/…/` query can be resolved to find the ID of a Bucket.

 ## Web URLs - The gateway from the web to DDC

-DDC defines Web URLs that can be used anywhere where HTTPS is expected, i.e. in web browsers.
+The DDC defines Web URLs that can be used anywhere where HTTPS is expected, i.e. in web browsers.
 A Web URL is constructed with the URL to a CDN node, followed by the DDC URI to resolve, like so:

     https://CDN_NODE/DDC_URI